Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 It’s official.
 The summer is over.
-The long dark nights, chilly evenings and crisp air have arrived.
+The long dark nights, chilly evenings, and crisp air have arrived.
 However, even though the weather in Scotland in autumn might be a bit worse, it’s still a great time for a holiday break in Scotland.

-Autumn in Scotland starts in September, or even in August when the summer fades away with colder nights and mornings.
-Scotland in October is when the fall is properly there.
-It’s also the best time to really experience it.
-Golden light, orange and red autumn colours, delicious food.
 Days in Scotland in November might be much darker and rainier.
 The light hours are getting shorter and it’s getting darker.
 You can still get some nice and clear days, but the risk of showers is higher.
-Temperatures range from 5°C-15°C. Scotland in the fall is a very special place, find out why.
+Temperatures range from 5°C-15°C.

 10 Reasons to Visit Scotland in Autumn